KDE/ghostwriter/README.md

 ```
 *Note:* This command allows you to use `qmake` from the CLI.
 You'll need it for the final step.

-5. Clone this repository and build ghostwriter:
+5. Clone this repository and build *ghostwriter*:

 ``` shell
 git clone https://github.com/wereturtle/ghostwriter